HKSSY/COMP3335_GP13/wordpresssecurity/wordpressTest/step1.md

 ## Start the Docker compose

-Once you have a Compose file, you can create and start your application with a single command:
+Once you have a Compose file, you can create and start the application with a single command:

 `docker-compose up`{{execute}}

+Please wait until the container is “done”.